-- 33 If the offence is sufficiently serious, or if there is further misconduct or a failure to improve sufficiently during the currency of a prior warning, the employee will be given a final written warning.
-A final written warning will set out: - the reason for the final written warning, the improvement required (if appropriate) and the time period for improvement - that further misconduct/failure to improve will result in more serious disciplinary action up to and including dismissal - the employee's right of appeal - that a note confirming the final written warning will be placed on the employee's personnel file, that a copy will be provided to the employee and that the warning will remain in force for a specified period of time (e.g. 12 months).
+If there is further misconduct during the period of a written warning or if the misconduct is sufficiently serious, the employee will be given a final written warning.
+A final written warning will set out:

+- the reason for the final written warning, the improvement required (if appropriate) and the time period for improvement - that further misconduct/failure to improve will result in more serious disciplinary action up to and including dismissal - the employee's right of appeal - that a note confirming the final written warning will be placed on the employee's personnel file, that a copy will be provided to the employee and that the warning will remain in force for 18 months.